 Design

-Supporting design research and inspiration recall
+Supporting design research, UI reference analysis, and inspiration recall

 Why the human is still essential here